 Sanctions are not the only risk, of course, KYC verification failings are likely to result in fraudulent activity resulting in financial loss to the financial institutions.
 For example, according to UK Finance in their 2021 Half Year Fraud Update, card ID theft still accounted for £11.5 million in the first six months of 2021.
 This occurs when a criminal user fraudulently obtained payment card or card details, along with stolen personal information, to open or take over a card account held in someone else's name.
 This is precisely the type of fraud KYC has fought against.
 In 2018 card ID theft was £47.3 million for the year.

 Perhaps the biggest concern for banks should be the lost business when customers abandon applications for financial products because the KYC verification processes are too cumbersome.
-Within the last several years, providers of KYC technology have multiplied exponentially, making it harder to choose the right compliance tools for products.
+Within the last several years, providers of KYC technology have multiplied exponentially, making it harder to choose the right compliance tools for products, which does negatively affect the customer experience for many businesses.

 There is a marked difference between the onboarding processes of traditional banks and neo- or challenger banks.
 These challenger banks are completely focused on simplifying the user experience and removing friction whenever possible.